-To date I have supervised three PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
+To date I have supervised four PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
 I have been nominted twice for a Partnership Award for my PhD supervision.

 P. Whelan, Parental Liability in EU Competition Law, Oxford University Press, forthcoming

 P. Whelan, The Criminalization of European Cartel Enforcement: Theoretical, Legal, and Practical Challenges, Oxford University Press, 2014

 Books (edited collections)